-- Define key concepts and theories drawn from gender and feminist studies, anti-racist and decolonization studies, and media studies;
+- Define key concepts and theories drawn from gender and feminist studies, anti-racist and postcolonial studies, and media studies;

 - Explain how power, privilege, and oppression are implicated in cultural processes of production, consumption, and representation;

-- Apply a feminist and critical-cultural lens for reading the construction and representation of gender, race, sexuality, class, and nationhood in popular culture;
+- Apply a feminist and critical-cultural lens for reading constructions and representations of gender, race, sexuality, class, and nationhood in popular culture;

-- Utilize an intersectional approach to analyze how the experiences of various social groups relate to popular culture;
+- Utilize an intersectional approach to illustrate how hierarchical social divisions can affect different lived experiences of pop culture;

 |Unit 1:||Introduction to Studies in Feminism and Popular Culture|